Postpartum Anxiety, Depression, and Trauma

 - Nutrition deficiencies: Credible research has shown an increased risk of postpartum disorders and nutrient deficiencies.
 Taking a physician-grade prenatal can be a powerful tool in giving your body the nutrients it needs in preparing for motherhood.
-Dr. Cain’s favorite prenatal is Prenatal Pro Essential Packets by Designs for Health: 2 packets per day with a meal and OmegaPure 820 by Xymogen: Take 2/day.
+Check out our store to purchase our favorite vitamins!

 - History of trauma: Just like we wash our dishes before eating a meal on them, having a clean healthy slate before parenthood can make a profound difference in your experience of pregnancy, delivery and parenthood.
 The most powerful treatment for trauma is EMDR.
 To read more about EMDR and to see if it’s right for you, click here.

 - Liver Support